Main site of science textbooks

 Bomb Explodes and destroys all pieces within bomb range.
 The bomb is also destroyed

-Banish Send to a penalty box for N moves
+Banish Send a piece to a penalty box for N moves

 Ambassador Protects nearby friendly pieces